gdgistanbul/devfest15/posts/2015-08-17-call-for-papers.markdown

-GDG DevFest Ukraine 2015 will be held on **October 23-24** in ancient city of Lviv.
+GDG DevFest Istanbul 2015 will be held on **November 29th** in Istanbul.
 If you want to be part of this great event as a speaker you knocked at the good door.

 ### Presenters – who should speak at the DevFest Conference?